DeepXx86/DeepX-Lang/README.md

 -This programming language is simple, and I don't think it can be used in real projects. 🤓

--inspiration --> (javascript, lua, python, haskell, go-lang, uwupp)
+-inspiration --> (javascript, lua, python, haskell, go-lang, uwupp,z#)

 # Examples ->